 This budget reduction relates to additional income from the CCG for joint packages and additional contributions from service users.

-This reserve is used to deliver priorities for Carers support.
+One off costs funded from dept reserves This reserve is used to deliver priorities for Carers support.

 2014/2015 BUDGET - SERVICE UNIT: COMPLAINTS, INVESTIGATIONS & PUBLIC INFORMATION